penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-groups-group.md

 ## notGaps

-Indicates If the group can have gaps in its timetable.
+It indicates if the group can have gaps in its timetable.

 `notGaps`